strawmelonjuice/Mini-strawmelonjuice.com/README.md

 has, and instead takes an approach closer to that of the original `strawmelonjuice.PHP` engine.

+Part of, or possibly the entirety of plugin support will be added in afterwards, be it split over the server and client.

 The configuration structure is also simplified, it now consists of Markdown files and their corresponding metadata files in JSON.